 If a recent doctor's visit determined that you don’t have good cholesterol levels, don’t panic.
 But do ask for additional cholesterol testing.
 Only then will you know what’s really going on and whether or not cholesterol is, for you, a serious heart risk factor.

 The first is called the VAP test—short for vertical auto profile.
 This test can break cholesterol down into fractions smaller than LDL and HDL and analyze the particles comprising each of them.
 This is important because having a preponderance of certain types of particles can significantly raise your risk for heart disease and other cardiovascular problems.
-The VAP test allows doctors to more accurately identify those people.
+This cholesterol testing allows doctors to more accurately identify those people.

-A second cholesterol test that has emerged more recently is the Lipoprotein Particle Profile (LPP) offered by SpectraCell Laboratories in Houston, Texas.
+A second cholesterol blood test that has emerged more recently is the Lipoprotein Particle Profile (LPP) offered by SpectraCell Laboratories in Houston.
 The LPP has an advantage over the VAP test because its methodology allows for more precise measurements, and because it can measure remnant lipoprotein (RLP).
-To date, no other test has been able to single out this important type of cholesterol.
+To date, no other cholesterol testing has been able to single out this important type of cholesterol.